- Identify strategies for reading quantitative texts

 Get to Know the Conventions

 Math texts may be organized in a way that is new to you.
 They are full of symbols and notation, and not as much text as other subjects.
-A few important features make up a math text.
-These include
+A few important features make up a math text:

 - descriptions of notation

-Look up and Keep Track of Unfamiliar Notation and Definitions
+Look up and Keep Track of Unfamiliar Notations and Definitions

 If you don’t understand a definition or how it is applied, make note of your confusion.
 You can circle an example or the definition, or write it in your notes.
 Ask for help to clarify your confusion.
 Try rewriting mathematical expressions or equations as words if you are confused by them.
 Remember that being confused is probably the most important part of learning: it means that you know where to focus your learning strategies!